I have been an online writer for over eight years. My articles focus on everything from motherhood to tattoo art.

-Really only one thing: It tastes so much better than all of those basic Jalapeno pepper recipes I kept finding that were too vinegary and left no flavor to enjoy.
-Spend five minutes searching for a jalapeno hot sauce recipe on Google and almost every recipe you find will be identical to the next.
+What is so special about this recipe?
+Really only one thing: It tastes so much better than all of those basic jalapeño pepper recipes I kept finding that were too vinegary and left no flavor to enjoy.
+Spend five minutes searching for a jalapeño hot sauce recipe on Google, and almost every recipe you find will be identical to the next.
 This is different, tastes different, and leaves a bit of flavor behind in my mouth.

 - 4 habaneros